russellw/jsclean/README.md

 - Formats code in a standard layout, fixing readability of ill-formatted code and allowing a consistent style to be automatically enforced throughout a project.

-- Applies syntactic changes (add missing semicolons, optional braces, trailing commas and break statements, replace `==` with `===`, sort cases and object properties etc) that eliminate common sources of error and inconsistency.
+- Applies syntactic changes (add missing semicolons, optional braces, trailing commas and break statements, replace `==` with `===`, sort functions, cases and object properties etc) that eliminate common sources of error and inconsistency.
 Each of these can be individually turned off to make jsclean match your project's coding standards.

 - Provides an API that allows parsing, syntactic transformation and formatted code generation to be accessed separately or together.